 Experience With Animals

 Knowledge of and experience in working with animals is critical preparation for a successful veterinarian.
 Appropriate preparation includes formal training and experience as well as contact with and handling of animals.

-Applicants to the College of Veterinary Medicine are expected to be familiar with animal and animal behavior.
+Applicants to the College of Veterinary Medicine are expected to be familiar with animals and animal behavior.
 General agriculture knowledge is encouraged for those interested in farm animal veterinary medicine.
 To obtain this experience, applicants should register for the course work which provides exposure to animals or involve themselves in practical animal applications in the private sector.

 A score on the Graduate Record Examination (GRE) is required as part of the application.

 There are two other colleges of veterinary medicine close to Texas:

 - LSU College of Veterinary Medicine at Baton Rouge, LA

 - Oklahoma State University Center for Veterinary Health Sciences, Stillwater, OK

 For more information or questions concerning courses at UT Tyler that will fulfill veterinary school prerequisites, please contact: